StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 1. [ ] God fills the earth with vegetation and separates light from the darkness.
 1. [x] God fills the heavens with the sun, moon, and stars and separates the light from the darkness.

+## Select the correct pairing of acts of filling and separation in millennial day three. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-select-the-correct-pairing-of-acts-of-filling-and-separation-in-millennial-day-three}

+1. [ ] God separates to Himself a holy people and establishes Israel as a light to the nations.
+1. [x] God separates to Himself a holy people and fills His family with the first substantial echelon of believers.
+1. [ ] God separates Israel to Himself as a holy nation and fills His family with the first substantial echelon of believers.
+1. [ ] God separates Israel to Himself as a holy nation and establishes Israel as a light to the nations.

+## Select the correct pairing of acts of filling and separation in millennial day four. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-select-the-correct-pairing-of-acts-of-filling-and-separation-in-millennial-day-four}

+1. [x] God separates Israel to Himself as a holy nation and establishes Israel as a light to the nations.
+1. [ ] God separates Israel to Himself as a holy nation and fills His family with the first substantial echelon of believers
+1. [ ] God separates to Himself a holy people and fills His family with the first substantial echelon of believers
+1. [ ] God separates to Himself a holy people and establishes Israel as a light to the nations

+## Put the Ten Commandments in order. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-put-the-ten-commandments-in-order}

+As listed in Exodus 20.

+1. No other gods
+2. No idols
+3. No misuse of His Name
+4. Keep the Sabbath
+5. Honoring Father and Mother
+6. No murder
+7. No adultery
+8. No theft
+9. No false witness
+10. No covetousness

+## Which commandment is the only one **not** repeated in the New Testament? {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-which-commandment-is-the-only-one-not-repeated-in-the-new-testament}

+1. [ ] (1) No other gods
+1. [ ] (2) No idols
+1. [ ] (3) No misuse of His name
+1. [x] (4) Keep the Sabbath
+1. [ ] (5) Honoring Father and Mother
+1. [ ] (6) No Murder
+1. [ ] (7) No Adultery
+1. [ ] (8) No Theft
+1. [ ] (9) No False Witness
+1. [ ] (10) No Covetousness

+## Which of these statements are false? {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-which-of-these-statements-are-false}

+Check all that apply.

+1. [x] Millennium days 3 and 4 belong to the Gentile Age.
+1. [ ] Circumcision distinguished Israel as unique in God's eyes and was a symbolic testimony of belief in God and His promises.
+1. [x] The Jewish age did not see significant expansion in the family of God.
+1. [ ] The underlying principle of the Ten Commandments was to separate the holy from the profane.

+## Which of these statements are true? {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-which-of-these-statements-are-true}

+1. [ ] Separation precedes filling on both days 3 and 4.
+1. [x] Separation continues to represent God's provisioning of the essential spiritual groundwork, while filling represents God's adoption of believers into His eternal family.
+1. [x] God separating for Himself first a people, and then a nation, was necessary to best enable human spiritual flourishing in a dark world.

+## True or False: God promised Abraham that his descendants would be more numerous than that stars of the heavens, analogous to God's physical filling of the heavens on re-creation day 4 and foreshadowing the replacement of the fallen angelic "stars" with believing "stars" who choose for God. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-true-or-false-god-promised-abraham-that-his-descendants-would-be-more-numerous-than-that-stars-of-the-heavens-analogous-to-gods-physical-filling-of-the-heavens-on-re-creation-day-4-and-foreshadowing-the-replacement-of-the-fallen-angelic-stars-with-believing-stars-who-choose-for-god}

+1. [x] True
+1. [ ] False

+## The Ten Commandments may be broken down into four areas of conduct.
+Put these areas in order. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-the-ten-commandments-may-be-broken-down-into-four-areas-of-conduct-put-these-areas-in-order}

+1. Holiness toward God (sanctifying and separating Him in what we think, do and say).
+2. Holiness toward Life (sanctifying and separating ourselves from reliance on the world).
+3. Holiness toward Authority (sanctifying and separating ourselves from rebellion against divinely constituted authority).
+4. Holiness toward Others (sanctifying and separating ourselves from infringement upon the right of others to use this life to seek God).

 {{< /quizdown >}}